Font Awesome Pro Kits: 4 Ways to Vapoorize Your Icon Woes

 2. Kits allow you to upload your own icons.

 You can now upload your own icons to a Kit and easily use them right alongside your Font Awesome icons!
-Turn on access to beta features in your account to start using it.
 Icon upload immediately processes your icon so you can see what it will look like alongside Font Awesome icons, and once saved it’s immediately available for use on your site.

 3. Kits put you at the front of the line for new icons.